David Phillips (footballer): Club career

 Phillips was a member of the Plymouth team that reached the semi-final of the FA Cup in 1984, losing 1–0 to Watford.
 Whilst at Manchester City he featured several times on the BBC's Match of the Day programme as a Goal of the Month nominee, scoring a number of spectacular long-range goals.

 An early signing by George Curtis and John Sillett, Phillips was a useful player to have in any squad due to his versatility, as he could play on either flank both defensively and offensively.
 He was probably at his peak during the 86/87 FA Cup winning season, where the team spent the entire season in the top ten.
 As at Manchester City, Phillips was a strong industrious midfielder that could drop back into a defensive position if need be, but it was his long range striking ability which often caught the eye.
 Memorable goals include a 25-yard strike during a 4–1 defeat of QPR in 86/87 and the following season, going to then champions Everton, and scoring a pile-driver, again from outside the box, in a 2–1 win at Goodison Park.
 His 1987 FA Cup Final appearance typified his time at the Sky Blues, industrious, hard working and fast on the counterattack.
 His three seasons at Coventry (86–89) coincide with some of the most stable and successful times in the club's history.

 The £550,000 fee that Norwich City paid Coventry for him in 1989 was at the time a club record.
 He scored within three minutes of his debut for the Canaries in a 2–0 win at Sheffield Wednesday.
 He was part of the Norwich side that finished third in the inaugural Premiership season 1992–93, but left the club in the summer of 1993 after a contract dispute, joining Nottingham Forest.
 He helped Forest win promotion to the Premiership in his first season at the City Ground, winning the club's Player of the Year award.

 Following on from his spell at Forest, Phillips went on to play for Huddersfield Town and Lincoln City before retiring in 2001 with non-league side Stevenage Borough.
-He spent his retirement wondering how that Junior Firpo tackle wasn’t given as a penalty for Wolves.
-The referee has to go to the monitor for that.
-Why oh why didn’t he go to the monitor?